Samuel Green (printer): Printing career

-In 1662, Green, sometimes working alone or with the assistance of Johnson, was paid on average of 60 shillings a sheet for printing forty-six sheets of the Eliot Indian Bible.
-Normally this would be considered a high rate to pay for such a production, however, as the pages were set in a nine point type, in a double column format, in an Indian language that was completely unknown to Green and Johnson, where the rate of production was only but a sheet a week, the rate was more than justified.
+In 1662, Green, working with the assistance of James or sometimes Johnson, was paid on average of 60 shillings a sheet for printing forty-six sheets of the Eliot Indian Bible.
+Normally this would be considered a high rate to pay for such a production, however, as the pages were set in a nine-point type, in a double column format, in an Indian language that was completely unknown to Green or Johnson.
 Green first handled the binding of the Eliot Indian Bibles New Testament in 1661, but by 1663 he commissioned John Ratcliff of Boston to handle the binding of the whole Indian Bible.

-During the printing production of the Indian Bible, Johnson, though considered a good worker, would sometimes take leave of absence for extended periods of time, leaving Green to handle the large task by himself, which impeded the rate of production.
+During the printing production of the Indian Bible, Johnson, though considered a good worker, would sometimes take leave of absence for extended periods of time.
 Subsequently, as soon as Johnson's printing contract was completed in 1664 he was dismissed, and sent back to England.
 Upon his arrival there, however, he was appointed the official printer for the New England Company, replacing Green, which by some accounts was prompted by John Eliot's insistence.
 This course of events resulted in Green losing much of his income that he otherwise obtained from the sale of the Indian tracts.

 Green also printed several editions of The Book of the General Lawes and Libertyes concerning the citizens of Massachusetts, along with several editions of the Bay Psalm Book, and several Indian books, which were among his primary works.
 The list of extant works produced by Green number approximately 275.